pvkumar27/vinod-finance-todo/docs/AmazonQ_Rules_PWA_Project.txt

-📜 Amazon Q Development Rules for Personal Finance + To-Do PWA
+📜 Amazon Q Development Rules for FinTask

 1. Always follow the project strategy defined in docs/PWA_Project_Guidelines.md.
 2. Use only React functional components — no class components.